-A needle biopsy is the safest and easiest way to remove this tissue from your body.
+A needle biopsy is the safest and easiest way to remove this tissue safely from the body.
 To do a needle biopsy, the radiologist will insert a needle through your skin and into your tissue.
 A syringe or an automated needle may be used to take the tissue sample.